Michael Cohen Investigation Began In July 2017, Unsealed Documents Reveal

-The New York Times reports that unsealed documents reveal that the federal authorities from the Special Counsel started investigating Michael D. Cohen’s emails as early as July 2017, which is just months after Donald Trump took office.
+The New York Times reports that unsealed documents reveal that federal authorities from the special counsel office started investigating Michael D. Cohen’s emails as early as July 2017, which is just months after Donald Trump took office.
 In particular, the office of Robert S. Mueller III examined emails from January 2016 as a part of the ongoing investigation into Russian interference in the 2016 United States elections.

-The newly unsealed records reveal that Cohen’s business dealings were already under the watchful eye of the Special Counsel investigation far before the F.B.I. raid that made headlines last April.
-Some of the unsealed documents include warrant applications, search warrants, and supporting affidavits connected to the raid, as well as underlying searches of Cohen’s cellphone location data, email, and other electronic devices, as per The Hill.
+The newly unsealed records reveal that Cohen’s business dealings were already under the watchful eye of the special counsel investigation far before the FBI raid that made headlines last April.
+Some of the unsealed documents include warrant applications, search warrants, and supporting affidavits connected to the raid as well as underlying searches of Cohen’s cellphone location data, email, and other electronic devices, as per The Hill.

 “In connection with an investigation then being conducted by the Office of the Special Counsel (‘SCO’), the FBI sought and obtained from the Honorable Beryl A. Howell, Chief United States District Judge for the District of Columbia, three search warrants for emails and other content information associated with two email accounts used by Cohen, and one search warrant for stored content associated with an iCloud account used by Cohen.”

 Interestingly, federal prosecutors benefited from a new law signed by Trump, the CLOUD Act, CNN reports.
-This law gives US law enforcement additional legal pathways to pursue data stories overseas, which the team used to obtain a search warrant for Cohen’s Gmail account back in February 2018.
+This law gives U.S. law enforcement additional legal pathways to pursue data storage overseas, which the team used to obtain a search warrant for Cohen’s Gmail account back in February 2018.

 JUST IN: Unsealed search warrants related to Donald Trump’s former fixer and personal attorney Michael Cohen released as part of court order. https://t.co/koSuEODqDC pic.twitter.com/OIYHv5lByT